Overview & Pathophysiology

 - Koilonychia — spoon-shaped, brittle nails

-- Angular cheilitis — cracks at corners of the mouth
+- Angular cheilitis — fissures at corners of the mouth

 - Atrophic glossitis — smooth, beefy red tongue